Celebration of variation!

 The programming for the ten afternoon concerts and the eleven evening concerts is complete.
-And of course it remains exciting what the masterclass participants will bring in repertoire.
-Within these 21 concerts, more than two hours are reserved for them, and they will also give the 24 regional concerts in their entirety.
-Two of the masterclass ensembles that have already registered will also perform works by Hans Kox.
+It remains a surprise of course what the Master Class participants will perform .
+Within these 21 concerts, more than two hours are reserved for them, and they will also present the 24 regional concerts .
+Two of the already accepted masterclass ensembles will also perform works by Hans Kox.

 The Orlando Festival 2019 offers participants and listeners a total of 20 hours of varied chamber music from 4 centuries.
-Thirty musicians from ten countries will perform works by 42 composers from 13 countries (Czech Republic, Hungary, Poland, the Netherlands, Austria, France, England, Germany, Russia, America, Sweden, Norway and Italy).
+Thirty musicians from ten countries will perform works by 42 composers from 13 countries (Czech Republic, Hungary, Poland, the Netherlands, Austria, France, United Kingdom, Germany, Russia, United States, Sweden, Norway and Italy).

-From solo compositions (for piano, violin, harmonium, double bass, flute, organ), via duo, trio, quartet, quintet and sextet to the 15 musicians in the Gruppo Montebello, with the cooperation of the 20 singers of the Opera Zuid Theatre Choir.
-Big names from the baroque period (Bach, Vivaldi, Telemann), the classical period (Mozart, Beethoven, Schubert), the romantic period (Borodin, Liszt, Mendelssohn, Schumann, Grieg, Chopin, Rimsky-Korsakov, Brahms, Tchaikovsky, Saint-Saëns), the 20th century (Bartók, Schönberg, Webern, Berg, Shostakovich, Messiaen) are flanked by perhaps lesser known but no less interesting colleagues.
+From solo compositions (for piano, violin, harp, harmonium, double bass, flute, organ), via duo, trio, quartet, quintet, sextet and octet to the 15 musicians in the Gruppo Montebello, with the cooperation of the 20 singers of the Opera Zuid Theatre Choir.
+Big names from the baroque period (Bach, Vivaldi, Telemann), the classical period (Mozart, Beethoven, Schubert), the romantic period (Borodin, Liszt, Mendelssohn, Schumann, Grieg, Chopin, Rimsky-Korsakov, Brahms, Tchaikovsky, Saint-Saëns), the 20th century (Bartók, Schoenberg, Webern, Berg, Shostakovich, Messiaen) appear side by side with perhaps lesser known but no less interesting colleagues.